Cahri's Bugs Online

 Biological Controls

-1. Soap Sprays - use on the underside of leaves as this is where you’ll find them.
+1. Plant GuardianTM Houseplant Insecticidal Soap - use on the underside of leaves as this is where you’ll find them.

 I am curious as to why you are classifying CRANEFLIES as harmful insects.
 We see them here and never see them harm anything.
 We call them gentle giants.
 Please help me understand if I’m missing something.
 (Maybe you can tell, I like the critters!)